emailjs/emailjs-pgp-builder/README.md

 console.log(message.smtpEnvelope)
 ```

-NB! pgpsign is whatever you use to PGP-sign the content.
+NB! pgpencrypt is whatever you use to PGP-encrypt the content.

 ## License